Lenovo laptop reset button

 Set up iSchool issued Windows computer

-The following initial, one-time-setup-steps need to be done to set up an iSchool-issued Windows computer.
-Please contact the iSchool IT Help Desk, 206-616-3086 or ihelp@uw.edu, if there are any questions or issues during this set up process.
+Please reference the following initial, one-time-setup-steps when setting up an iSchool-issued Windows computer.
+Please contact the iSchool IT Help Desk, 206-616-3086 or ihelp@uw.edu, if there are any questions or issues during this setup process.

-(The following screen shots are a reference based on the time of writing.
-The actual screens, icons, and options you see and click through are subject to change at any time per Microsoft Windows updates and changes.)
+The following screenshots are a reference based on the time of writing.
+The actual screens and options you see and click through are subject to change at any time, per Microsoft, and updates Microsoft may make to the Windows operating system.

 1) Plug in the power adapter if the computer is a laptop.
 Turn on the computer.

-2) If you and the computer are on campus: connect the computer to the wired campus network or the University of Washington WiFi network, sign in with your UW NetID credentials, then skip to step 8.
+2) If you and the computer are on campus: connect the computer to the wired campus network or the University of Washington WiFi network, sign into the computer with your UW NetID credentials, then go to step 8.

-If you and the computer are off campus: connect the computer to any available Internet network:
+If you and the computer are off campus: connect the computer to any available Internet network, then go to step 3:

 3) Click the “Network sign-in” button: